Scilab-RL/Scilab-RL/README.md

 ![](overview.svg)

 The framework is tailored towards the rapid prototyping and development and evaluation of new RL algorithms and methods.
 It has the following unique selling-points compared to others, like spinning up and stable baselines:
-* Built-in data visualization for fast and efficient debugging using MLFLow (and possibly weights n biases).
+* Built-in data visualization for fast and efficient debugging using MLFLow and Weights & Biases.
 * Support for many state-of-the-art algorithms via stable baselines 3 and extensible to others.
 * Built-in hyperparameter optimization using Optuna
 * Easy development of new robotic simulation and real robot environments based on MuJoCo, CoppeliaSim, and PyBullet.